 Patent law is integral to the protection and commercialization of inventions, ideas, and processes.
-At the Sandra Day O’Connor College of Law at Arizona State University, we offer JD and LLM students the opportunity to focus on patent practice, and for MLS students we offer an MLS in Patent Practice.
+At the Sandra Day O’Connor College of Law at Arizona State University, we offer JD, MLS and LLM students the opportunity to focus on patent practice.
 Today, the U.S. Patent and Trademark Office (USPTO) does not require a law degree to sit for the patent bar exam.
 Undergraduates with an engineering or hard science degree can draft and submit patent applications by passing the patent bar exam and becoming a registered patent agent with the USPTO.
 Many law firms, corporations, and entrepreneurial ventures have a need for both lawyers and non-lawyers to manage the patent process.

 The Lisa Foundation Patent Law Clinic provides students with hands-on experience in real-world patent prosecution.
 They will learn the skills needed to recognize, obtain, and assert valuable and enforceable patents.
 Whether students plan to practice transactional patent law or patent litigation, the clinic gives students insight into both areas of practice.
 Students will understand the impact of the patent procurement process can have on subsequent patent litigation.